BioinformaticsCSU/LongRepMarker/README.md

 CHINA, 410083

-Installation and operation of LongRepMarker
+Installation and running of LongRepMarker
 ==================================

 ### Dependencies